TargetProcess/taucharts-docs/basic/README.md

-For creating simple chart you can use
+For creating simple chart you can use.
 ```javascript
 var chart = new tauChart.Chart({
             data: defData,